kk-092/Dark-Mode-Pro-Chrome-Extension/README.md

 ## 📦 Installation

-1. Download or install from Chrome Web Store
+1. Download or install from Chrome Web Store or from official website
 2. Pin the extension in Chrome
 3. Click and enable Dark Mode Pro
 4. Enjoy better browsing 😎